 DSM built a test station designed to characterize piezoelectric motors.
 A programmable current source and a DC motor were integrated into the system to apply a range of resistive torque loads to the motor being tested.
 A torque load cell and a high-resolution encoder were used to measure torque and speed, which could be collected at each resistive torque level, forming a torque curve.
 A LabVIEW project was programmed to run the test.
 Test settings were configured in the program and data was collected by an NI DAQ card.
 The program also included data manipulation and analysis, so the program reported exactly the information that the user needed.

 A controller was required to perform open-loop control testing.
-The goal was to characterize the actuator's performance in open-loop so that a closed-loop control scheme could be developed.
+The goal was to characterize an actuator's open-loop performance to develop a closed-loop control scheme.
 This program was capable of outputting voltage waveforms as well as voltage steps up to 40V.
-Voltage duration was programmable down to the millisecond, An encoder was integrated into the system and readings were reported in real-time.
-The encoder featured resolution on a micron level and experienced exceptional noise due to the vibrations present in the system.
-The data was filtered after the test to report accurate, low-noise data.
+Voltage duration was programmable down to the millisecond.
+An integrated encoder reported position data in real-time.
+The encoder featured resolution on a micron level.
+Though system vibrations generated exceptional noise, the data was able to be filtered after the test to report accurate, low-noise data.